learn-co-curriculum/dsc-xgboost-lab/README.md

 ## Installing XGBoost

-Run this lab on your local computer.

 The XGBoost model is not currently included in scikit-learn, so we'll have to install it on our own.
 To install XGBoost, you'll need to use `pip`.

 To install XGBoost, follow these steps:

-1. Open up a new terminal window
+1. Create a new notebook cell below
-2. Activate your conda environment
-3. Run `pip install xgboost`
+2. Run `pip install xgboost`
-4. Once the installation has completed, run the cell below to verify that everything worked
+3. Once the installation has completed, run the cell below to verify that everything worked

 ```python